brehaut/manticore/README.md

 ## Usage

 This project is currently a WIP.

+The easy way is just to visit the online instance at [http://manticore.brehaut.net](http://manticore.brehaut.net).

-You will need typescript and make installed to build this project:
+If you want to run/develop it locally you will need typescript and make installed to build this project:

     $ make